You guys aren’t going to BELIEVE how scrumptious, quick, and just plain fun it is to throw together this 5 minute eggplant pizza!

 What Are Some Vegetable Toppings?

-If you can’t get enough veggies (like me), there are plenty of tasty toppings that’ll up the flavor profile of your pizza!
+If you can’t get enough veggies (like me), there are plenty of healthy dinner ideas with tasty toppings that’ll up the flavor profile of your pizza!

 Here’s are a few of my favorite combos to REALLY get your mouth watering: